TomasJeronimo1/8-Week-SQL-Challenge/README.md

 # 8-Week SQL Challenge

-Currently working on the **"8-Week SQL Challenge"** to enhance my SQL skills in a fun and practical way! <br>
+Currently working on the **"8-Week SQL Challenge"** to enhance my SQL skills in a fun and practical way. <br>

 https://8weeksqlchallenge.com/